Top 10 Best Sites

 A GIF is an easy and amusing way to start a conversation on a dating app.
 It doesn’t take a razor sharp wit, but it still shows off your creativity.
 According to Buzzfeed, sending a GIF on Tinder increases your likelihood of getting a response by 30%.
 That’s a strong incentive to start adding GIFs to your dating repertoire.

-GIFs are funny and flirtatious.
-Whether it’s Jimmy Fallon saying “Haaaay” or Joey Tribbiani saying “How you doin’?” a good GIF can get the ball rolling and make your date laugh.
+GIFs are fun and flirtatious.
+Whether it’s Jimmy Fallon saying “Haaaay” or Joey Tribbiani saying “How you doin’?” a good GIF can get the ball rolling and make your date laugh with a funny conversation starter.

-An ideal first message references something in the dating profile and pays a specific compliment in a lighthearted (not creepy) way.
+An ideal first message references something in the dating profile and pays a specific compliment in a lighthearted (not creepy or cheesy) way.

 The Virtual Dating Assistants (ViDA) gives a great example of the right way to give praise: “Wow… those eyes.
 That fur.
 How long have you two been together?
 Is he jealous of newcomers?”